RobinZzi/zhangyxlab.github.io/pages/pages-lab-wiki/getting-started-everyone.md

 ---
 layout: page-fullwidth
 skip_boilerplate: True
-title: "Onboarding Instructions"
+title: "Onboarding Instructions for everyone "
-subheadline: "Getting started in Zhang lab"
 teaser: "The documentation is a work in progress..."
 permalink: "/onboarding/getting_started_everyone/"
 header: